Michael B. Jordan could have been a contender.

 At 32, Jordan is still a little young for there to be an outcry over the fact he hasn’t won an Oscar yet (the average age of a Best Actor winner is 44), but a nomination is a rite of passage for many A-list leading men — and like Phoenix, they usually come early.
 Leonardo DiCaprio’s first nod came at 19 for What’s Eating Gilbert Grape.
 Brad Pitt got one for 12 Monkeys at 32.
 Matt Damon’s first Best Actor nomination was for Good Will Hunting when he was 27, and Tom Cruise was the same age when he was nominated for Born on The Fourth of July.
 For women, the average age is younger (36) but it’s still telling that so many of Jordan’s female peers are already Oscar nominees and/or winners, including his Just Mercy co-star Brie Larson.
 Add Emma Stone, Jennifer Lawrence, and Margot Robbie to that list.
 The closest Jordan has come to the coveted recognition of being “Academy Award Nominee, Michael B. Jordan” was his breakout performance as Oscar Grant in 2013’s Fruitvale Station, a role that was also inexplicably passed over for awards despite its stellar critical reception and it being a performance that catapulted Jordan from Internet Boyfriend to Serious Actor.
 It did, however, help propel writer-director Ryan Coogler to helm Black Panther, in which Jordan also starred.

 Yes, there is a long list of Black actresses who deserve to win an Oscar before Michael B. Jordan — Angela Basset and Alfre Woodard have each only been nominated once and have yet to win — but I’m considering precedent here.
-We’re used to extraordinary talent from Black women being passed over in favour of more famous or more male celebrities.
+We’re used to extraordinary talent from Black women being passed over in favor of more famous or more male celebrities.
 The Oscars is telling on itself that MBJ is not one of them.

 Here’s the other glaringly obvious thing about Jordan: He’s a bonafide capital “H” Heartthrob.
 When MBJ came up in conversation the other day at a party (as he frequently does when you’re talking to me at a party), a friend said she didn’t buy Just Mercy because Jordan was “too good looking for that role.”
 DiCaprio and Pitt also have this problem (if you can call it that).
-They were both shut out from winning Oscars until well into their careers (DiCaprio finally received what many call a “career Oscar” for The Revenant in 2016, and Pitt is now the favourite to win his first acting Oscar for Once Upon a Time... in Hollywood).
+They were both shut out from winning Oscars until well into their careers (DiCaprio finally received what many call a “career Oscar” for The Revenant in 2016, and Pitt is now the favorite to win his first acting Oscar for Once Upon a Time... in Hollywood).
 The theory is that the Academy thinks these men are too pretty to be taken seriously.
 But again, they’ve both gotten multiple Oscar nominations.
 It’s already a tiny bit of progress that a Black actor like Jordan is considered a universal object of thirst, but that title seems to be more detrimental for him than it has been for white actors.
 Look at Academy Award nominees Timothée Chalamet and Adam Driver, who get to be lusted after by all of Twitter and lauded by awarding bodies.

 Many people have referred to Pitt as a “character actor trapped in a movie star’s body.”
 Jordan doesn’t have that problem.
 He’s a leading man in a leading man’s body, a Movie Star in an era that is supposed to be post-movie stars.
 Jordan’s got the boyish charm of Damon, the megawatt smile and daring athleticism of Cruise (there’s a couple of running scenes in Just Mercy that rival the famous Tom Cruise run), the intensity of DiCaprio, Pitt’s enigmatic sex appeal, and the gravitas of Denzel Washington — without any of the Oscar nominations.
 Jordan gets compared to Washington a lot.
 The latter is an example of a Black man who has consistently been recognized by the Academy, but Washington is the exception that proves the rule.
 It feels like every generation can only have one Black actor who becomes an award darling.
 Will Smith and Jamie Foxx have been there, only after (and less frequently than) many of their white peers, too.